anthony-halim/bible-verse.nvim/README.md

         -- Formatter settings for bibleverse
         bibleverse = {
+            -- separator: text to be used as separator between chapters.
+Set to empty string to disable. separator = " ",
             -- omit_translation_footnote: omit translation name from the bibleverseFont text. omit_translation_footnote = false,
         }
+    },

+    highlighter = {
+        -- Highlighting for bibleverse text
+        bibleverse = {
+            -- highlighting for book and chapter of the output e.g. John 1 book_chapter = {
+                hlgroup = "Title", -- Highlight group to use to highlight the text },
+            -- highlighting for verse number the output verse_number = { hlgroup = "Number" },
+            -- highlighting for translation used in the output translation = { hlgroup = "ModeMsg" },
+            -- highlighting for separator between book chapters used in the output separator = { hlgroup = "NonText" },
+        },
     },

     ui = {